-Do I Love Being Single Or Am I Afraid Of Commitment?
+Do You Love Being Single Or You Afraid Of Commitment?
 Here's How To Tell

 Being single can be a ton of fun, and there are so many great reasons why someone would choose to be single.
 I've been single for a few years, and I can't remember the last time I actually wanted to settle down.
 I love the ability to date multiple people at once and also swiping is basically a fun thumb exercise for me at this point.
 However, if you too are single, it's also completely normal to ask yourself, "Do I love being single or am I afraid of commitment?"
 It's totally OK if you are afraid of commitment — it's objectively scary, and I say that as a woman who's not even comfortable signing up for exercise classes where you have to cancel 24 hours in advance.
 But knowing whether you are or aren't afraid of commitment can be helpful in exploring relationship opportunities in the future, so I spoke with an expert about how to tell the difference.